MY VIEW FROM THE COCKPIT

 Let me summarize what I learned through all this with four points.
 But as I go through these, search how each relates to you:

 #1 - There is a God!
-God created this universe and He loves you as His child.
+God created this universe and you and He loves you as His child.
 God is there and He is moving in your life.
 I know that is true for me, and if you don’t believe it, how do you explain a color blind, seizure disordered kid getting to fly those sophisticated fighters?
 Open yourself to how he is moving in your life.

 #2 - God is holy, perfect in every way.
 Sin is anything that keeps us from being perfect like God.
 Because of our sin, our relationship with him is strained.
 Because of my pride, I was truly separated from Him.